Anou26/Anou26/README.md

 ---

-### ⚡ Fun Fact
+### ⚡ Fun Facts About Me!

 - I'm a multi-passionate individual with a love for **Literature, Art, Financial Markets, International Politics/Relations and a big-time Coffee-aficionado!**
-- I read books as well!
-View my latest read: [GoodReads Profile](https://www.goodreads.com/user/show/104686816-anoushka-mergoju)
+- I'm currently reading "Welcome to the Hyunam-Dong Bookshop" by Hwang Bo-Reum.
+View my current read: [GoodReads Profile](https://www.goodreads.com/user/show/104686816-anoushka-mergoju)

 ### ☕ Random Coffee Fact